iterative/dvc.org/content/docs/user-guide/experiment-management.md

 DVC uses actual commits under custom
 [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
 (found in `.git/refs/exps`) to keep track of `dvc exp run` branches.
-The first experiment has the Git repo's `HEAD` as parent.
-Each reference has a unique signature similar to the
+These are not pushed to the Git remote by default (see `dvc exp push`).

-[entries in the run-cache](/doc/user-guide/project-structure/internal-files#run-cache).
+The first transient commits has the Git repo's `HEAD` as parent, and the rest branch off there.
+Each reference has a unique signature similar to the [entries in the run-cache](/doc/user-guide/project-structure/internal-files#run-cache).

 </details>